Skip to content

 The gear icon at the top allows to add inputs to the function, something that will be covered later on.
 The next symbol — a question mark — allows to add a description to the function.
 This text is then displayed as a function tooltip, but otherwise has no bearing on its functionality.
 The last bit at the top is the name of the function, which has to be unique.
 This type of function doesn't return an output on its own, but there's another type of block for a function which does return output.

 Inside the function, you might notice a customised Python print command being used instead of the regular Print String block.
-The purpose of this is simply to make the output prettier by printing only two decimal digits in the sonar range value.
+The purpose of this is to simply make the output prettier by printing only two decimal digits in the sonar range value.
 The second line is where the dist gets updated with the most current reading obtained from the sonar.
 Finally, the last line in this function simply blocks execution for 0.1 second, inhibiting the rate of sensor updates and the rate at which messages are printed to the terminal.

 Finally, let's run the program and see if MiRo stops at the edge:

-Exercise 2 complete
+Example 2 complete

 Emergency_lights